ICCA-ASIL Task Force on Damages

 Go to DIA (Damages in International Arbitration)

-A link to the web app can also be downloaded to appear on the home screen of your smart phone by visiting the app on your phone and using the share button to ‘add to home screen’.
+A link to the web app can also be downloaded to appear on the home screen of your smartphone by visiting the app on your phone and using the share button to ‘add to home screen’.

 DIA (Damages in Arbitration) App Introductory Video